-We continue to explore partnerships with established international ministries who are grateful for the skills and energy shared by our volunteers.
-WordWalk teams experience new aspects of Christ’s endless creativity and mercy, and our faith is strengthened through these connections.
+We continue to explore partnerships with established international ministries who are grateful for the skills and energy shared by our volunteers virtually online or over social media.
+WordWalk volunteers and teams experience new aspects of Christ’s endless creativity and mercy, and our faith is strengthened through these connections.

 Messages from our Partners

 We were excited at the possibility of welcoming Bible Mission partners to Pensacola in March to help us with our exploration of supporting new efforts in Tajikistan.
-But their conference to the U.S. was cancelled, so they returned and remain in isolation at home in Almaty. – Bible Mission Partners in Kazakhstan
+But the virus confined them to their homes in Almaty.
+We are now in the process of re-establishing priorities and provisions for ministry in these areas. – Bible Mission Partners in Kazakhstan

 The Building of a Partnership